p2p-today/p2p-project/docs/python/tutorial/sync.rst

     >>> from py2p import sync
     >>> sock = sync.sync_socket('0.0.0.0', 4444, leasing=False)

-The only API differences between this and :py:class:`~py2p.mesh.mesh_socket` are for access to this dictionary.
+The only other API differences between this and :py:class:`~py2p.mesh.mesh_socket` are for access to this dictionary.
 They are as follows.

 :py:meth:`~py2p.sync.sync_socket.get` / :py:meth:`~py2p.sync.sync_socket.__getitem__`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^